 The medieval history of Iran, Afghanistan and Central Asia, Variorum, Collected Studies Series, (London 1977).2

-Bosworth's scholarly works on the Ghaznavids including The Ghaznavids, their Empire in Afghanistan and Eastern Iran 994-1040, (Edinburgh University Press, 1963) is remarkable in such a way that we cannot study the Ghaznavids without frequent references to Bosworth.
+Bosworth's scholarly works on the Ghaznavids including The Ghaznavids, their Empire in Afghanistan and Eastern Iran 994-1040, (Edinburgh University Press, 1963) are remarkable in such a way that we cannot study the Ghaznavids without frequent references to Bosworth.
 But this paper addresses Bosworth’s scholarly studies through his article “Military Organization under the Buyids of Persia and Iraq”, Oriens, Vol. 18/19 (1965/1966), pp. 143-167.

 Bosworth considers the second phase of the Buyid rule as the time of peace and prosperity.
 This time, the second half of the 10th century, particularly in Adud ad-Daula Fana Khusrau’s reign (949-983), the Buyid power was at its height and their territories extended from Iraq and Oman to the borders of Khorasan and Baluchestan: “This was undeniably an age of cultural brilliance, above all for Arabic literature and learning; sufficient to note that the Kitab al-Aghtni and al-Mutanabbi's 'Adudiyyat were written under the Buyids and that such great scholars as Abul Fadl b. al-'Amid and the Sahib Isma'il b.
 'Abbad served as their ministers” (Bosworth, pp. 143-144).